Esplanade – Theatres on the Bay: Design

 The building was designed by two architectural firms working in conjunction: by DP Architects (DPA) of Singapore and the London-based Michael Wilford & Partners (MWP), although the latter left the project in May 1995.
 The design consists of two rounded space frames fitted with triangulated glass elements and sunshades, which balance outward views with solar shading.
 The original design, presented to the public in 1994, consisted of unadorned glass cases over the theatres, and initially elicited criticisms from the public, including calling it "two copulating aardvarks".
 Critics also accused that the design is insensitive to Singapore's location and climate as it would have created a greenhouse in the tropical climate of Singapore, but according to DPA director Vikas Gore some form of shading was always intended, and a cladding of aluminium sunshades was added to the final design.
 The unique architectural design has been said to have an appearance similar to either a durian (a tropical fruit) or the eyes of a fly.
 Hence, the building is colloquially known to locals as "the big durians".
 More than 7,000 triangular aluminium sunshades that cover its two circular glass shell structures looked somewhat like spikes on two halves of the fruit.
 The structure was not intended to be a durian; it ended up being like that because it seemed to the architects the most interesting way of doing sunshades.
 They wanted to use glass because the views from Esplanade are beautiful in all directions, but since Singapore is so close to the equator, the structure also had to be protected from the sunshine and heat radiation.

-Facilities

 Performance venues

 Other than performing venues, the Esplanade also contains meeting venues, as well as other lifestyle and arts related services.
 The concert hall and theatre are connected to the main concourse via a foyer, while the Esplanade Mall is accessible through an entry point located between these 2 halls.

 Concert hall

 The concert hall serves as a venue for concerts, recitals, and other performances.
-There are only five other halls in the world with such state-of-the-art acoustics.

 The orchestral platform is able to hold up to 120 musicians.

 The concert hall's pipe organ comprises 4740 pipes and 61 stops.
 It was designed and built by Johannes Klais Orgelbau.

 The Concert Hall is able to seat about 1,600 people over four levels.
-Types of seats include Stalls, Foyer stalls, and Circles 1, 2, and 3.
-There are another 200 seats in the choir stalls behind the concert hall stage, which may be converted into Gallery seats for an additional 200 people.